 Australian White Ibis

 Australian White Ibis is a native bird that is common and widespread in northern and eastern Australia.
 Its preferred habitat is swamps, floodplains and grasslands, however it is also commonly seen in urban parks and gardens.
-Ibis can be seen regularly throughout the Camden LGA particularly in the parks and garden areas, for example Lake Annan, Mount Annan.
+Ibis can be seen regularly throughout the Camden LGA particularly in the parks and garden areas, for example at Lake Annan, Mount Annan.

 The Australian White Ibis is a very adaptable species that has a bad reputation because they are known to eat human scraps, including those from tips and for this reason they are often called ‘Tip Turkeys’.
 Its preferred diet consists of a range of food including both terrestrial and aquatic invertebrates.

 To manage the population and the overall impacts that the Australian White Ibis has on residents and the local environment, Council adopted a Management Plan for the Australian White Ibis at Lake Annan in 2013.
 In December 2016, floating wetlands were installed surrounding the island within Lake Annan, to improve the water quality of the lake.
 An Addendum to the Management Plan was adopted in January 2019, to include the floating wetlands within the management area.
-This species is protected in NSW and as a result, Council had to obtain licences from the NSW National Parks and Wildlife Service to enable some of the management strategies such as egg oiling and burning of a portion of abandoned Australian White Ibis nests to be implemented.
+This species is protected in NSW and as a result, Council is required to obtain licences from the NSW National Parks and Wildlife Service to enable some of the management strategies, such as egg oiling and burning of a portion of abandoned Australian White Ibis nests to be implemented.

 For more information contact Council’s Sustainability Team on 4654 7777.